weklund/100-days-of-code/log.md

 **Thoughts:**
  * It's tough to clean the rust of Python while streaming and reviewing forgotten concepts lol
+ * I need to get better at reading all the code when there's an issue instead of immediately printing to debug.
+I'll understand it better when I run through the computations mentally.

 **Links:**
 * [Sliding Window Notebook](https://github.com/weklund/patterns-for-coding-questions/tree/master/sliding-window)